 What I Write About

-With that said though, I do find myself continuously chasing the outdoors – whether it be hiking, waterfalls, scuba diving, cliff jumping, or any other outdoor activity that takes advantage of being immersed in nature.
-You will see that the itineraries and guides up on the site do focus more on that aspect on travel.
+With that said though, I do find myself continuously chasing the outdoors – whether it be hiking, waterfalls, scuba diving, cliff jumping, or any other outdoor activity that takes advantage of the surrounding nature.
+You will see that the itineraries and guides up on the site do focus more on that aspect of travel.

 So I guess for now you can consider TripTins an “adventure travel” website with the focus on connecting with the outdoors but you can still find a variety of everything all throughout.